 Shipping alcohol in Europe

-There are two factors that shippers should take into consideration when deciding whether they can ship an item or not:
+There are two factors that shippers should take into consideration when deciding whether they can ship alcohol or not:

-At this point, we should clarify that, although alcohol shipping is not recommended, many people ship bottles of wine and other alcoholic beverages on a daily basis.
+At this point, we should clarify that, although alcohol shipping is not recommended, many people ship bottles of wine, champagne, whiskey and other alcoholic beverages on a daily basis.
 Being informed about each country’s import rules and learn how to pack parcels containing liquids is essential before sending alcohol in Europe.

 Choose the pick-up and delivery countries, the number of packages and their weight.